bephrem1/OptimizeAirbnb/README.md

 -NoSQL means "Not Only SQL", not literally no SQL... </br>

 -Using Google Charts to display the data dynamically </br>

+-Sifting through logs.
+This is **so** important and could have saved me 12 hours of troubleshooting upon deploying of the application.
+The logs are essentially the application talking to you and if you aren't "listening" then it is near impossible to quickly pinpoint an issue.
+Once I got comfortable reading verbose logs from Heroku I found the GC overhead limit problem quickly and solved it.</br>

 ## What I Don't Like About My Project </br>
 -There are a lot of places where things are ineffecient, hacked together, and unsustainable.
 There are places with heavy/repeated database calls that can be moved around, many verbose expressions that can be simplified, etc. I'd like to fix these moving forward and have marked them with TODO's </br>